graceewu/UXR-Participant-Recruitment/.github/ISSUE_TEMPLATE/issue--user-research--email-outreach-for-participant-recruitment.md

 ###CTA Link
 **Specify if CTA link is static or dynamic and requires unique URL to match Shop or Partner ID**

-### 👥 Audience (FINAL mode report/query or csv, no google sheets or excel/numbers files please)
+### 👥 Audience (FINAL mode report/query or .csv, google sheets or excel but no numbers files please)
 **Note: We will only send merchant emails in the language that their admin is set to.**

 ###Tester's Email (up to 4 people)